DalgoT4D/prefect-proxy/README.md

 and set `PREFECT_API_URL` in `.env` to `http://localhost:4200/api`.
 Change the port in this URL if you are running Prefect on a different port.

-Next, start Prefect worker(s).
-On production, Dalgo runs 3 workers on two queues `ddp` & `manual-db`.
-Make sure to setup the work pool from the prefect UI
+Next, start your Prefect worker(s).
+On Tech4Dev's production system, Dalgo runs 3 workers on two queues called `ddp` and `manual-dbt`:

     prefect worker start -q ddp --pool dalgo_work_pool

     prefect worker start -q manual-dbt --pool dalgo_work_pool

+(Make sure to set up the work pool from the prefect UI first).

 The proxy server needs to listen for requests coming from Django; pick an available port and run

     gunicorn proxy.main:app --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:<port number>

-Make sure to add this port number into the `.env` for DDP_backend in the variable `PREFECT_PROXY_API_URL`.
+Make sure to add this URL with the port number into the `.env` for DDP_backend in the variable `PREFECT_PROXY_API_URL`.

 ## Dalgo Webhook configuration

-All orchestration flow runs (scheduled or manual) are executed in prefect by the workers.
+All orchestration flow runs (scheduled or manual) are executed in Prefect by the workers.
 Dalgo needs to be notified when these flow runs reach a terminal state (success or failure) to clear up resources & notify users of failures.

-Steps to create a webhook in prefect
+Steps to create a webhook in Prefect:
-1. Go to the prefect UI & head over to `Notifications`
+1. Go to the Prefect UI & head over to `Notifications`
 2. Add a new notification of type `Custom Webhook`.
-3. Set `Webhook URL` to `http://localhost:8002/webhooks/v1/notification/`.
-Assuming Dalgo backend runs on `http://localhost:8002`
+3. Set `Webhook URL` to `http://localhost:8002/webhooks/v1/notification/` (assuming the Django server is listening on `http://localhost:8002`).
-4. Set `Method` to `POST`
+4. Set the `Method` to `POST`
-5. Set the `Headers` to .
+5. Set the `Headers` as shown below.
 The notification key here should be the one set in Dalgo backend `.env` under `PREFECT_NOTIFICATIONS_WEBHOOK_KEY`

     ```
-    {"X-Notification-Key":"dev123"}
+    {"X-Notification-Key": "dev123"}
     ```
 6. Set the `JSON Data` to